Logende/GraphQLQueryNameConsistency/dataset_generator/README.md

 ![Screenshot of data generation process (multiple tabs in parallel)](parallel_data_generation_3.png)
 ![Screenshot 2 of data generation process (multiple tabs in parallel)](parallel_data_generation.png)

-See `dataset_generator/QuickDatasetGenerator.ipynb` for an example of how to generate the dataset.
+See `dataset_generator/QuickDatasetGenerator.ipynb` for an example of how to generate a dataset subset.

+Finally, execute `python3 dataset_generator/combine_and_split_datasets.py` to merge all dataset subsets and then split them into train, validation and test.

 ## Find suitable repos

 Decision: focus on JavaScript/Typescript projects.